google-deepmind/acme/docs/components.md

 This stochastic policy is used internally by the MPO algorithm to compute log probabilities and Kullback-Leibler (KL) divergences.
-We can also stack an additional head that will select the mean of the stochastic policy as a greedy
+We can also stack an additional head that will select the mode of the stochastic policy as a greedy
 action:

 ```python